KNK2005/Collaborative-Text-Editor/README.md

 ### Core Functionalities
 - **Save Files:**
   Save documents in supported formats (.txt) with ease.

 - **Real-Time Collaboration:**
   Work with multiple users simultaneously, with changes synced in real time.

+- **Cloud Integration for File Management:**
+  Save files to the cloud and retrieve them anytime for seamless accessibility across devices.

 ---

 ## 🔮 Future Features
 - **Read-Only Mode:**
   Enable non-editable views for documents, useful for reviewers and readers.

-- **Live Text Synchronization:**
-  Allow multiple users to collaborate in real time, with all changes reflected instantly across devices.

 - **Enhanced Formatting Options:**
   Provide advanced text styling and formatting options, such as tables, headers, and code blocks.